Transverse Rigidity of Shrinking Sasaki-Ricci Solitons: Positivity of the Scalar Curvature for Sasaki-Ricci Solitons

 Then, taking the trace again with respect to $k$ and $l$, it could be deduced that

 \end{proof}

 Note that the last equality could be also expressed in

-Now we are able to show the nonnegativity of the transverse scalar curvature of Sasaki-Ricci solitons by following the elliptic method adopted by B. Chow et al. \cite{chowetal15}.
+Now we are able to show the nonnegativity of the transverse scalar curvature of Sasaki-Ricci solitons by following the elliptic method adopted by Zhu-Hong Zhang \cite{zha09.2} (or see \cite{chowetal15}).
 Another way towards the fact by the parabolic method could be referred to the original paper \cite{che09} of B.-L. Chen.